syncfusion-content/uwp-docs/uwp/Pivot-Chart/Common/Exporting.md

 # Exporting in UWP Pivot Chart

-The SfPivotChart can be exported to an image, Microsoft Word, and PDF file formats.
+The UWP Pivot Chart can be exported to an image, Microsoft Word, and PDF file formats.
 To perform exporting operation, refer to the following assembly in the application:

 * Syncfusion.SfPivotChartConverter.UWP

 ## Export to image

-By using the **SaveToImageAsync()** method, the SfPivotChart can be exported to an image with any of the following image formats:
+By using the **SaveToImageAsync()** method, the UWP Pivot Chart can be exported to an image with any of the following image formats:

 * .bmp
 * .gif